 Why is it Important to Have References for PhD Application?

 Considering that PhD is the highest degree one could get, applying for it is so competitive that universities often receive substantial number of submissions.
 Consequently, universities are unable to meet each applicant.
+One of the overlooked aspects of PhD applications is mentioning correct referees.
+While PhD application tips focus on writing and formatting, it is equally important to carefully select referees in your application.

 How can you stand out of the crowd and clear the first screening phase of the application process?
 While your academic feats and skills may get you shortlisted, it’d be delusional to think you are the only one to have excelled at your work.
 Furthermore, we aren’t new to people boasting on their CVs.
 This is where your references hold the power and can prove to be a key factor in making your PhD application successful.